|KANT IN THE CLASSROOM Materials to aid the study of Kant’s lectures|

 We can also determine the status and activity of teaching staff from the Lecture Catalogs (Vorlesungsverzeichnisse or Catalogus Praelectionum) [glossary], a list of all the announced courses (lectures and practicals) for the coming semester; written in Latin and printed on eight folio sheets (including the title page; for a fuller description, see Oberhausen/Pozzo [1999, xi]).
 Goldbeck reports that the official published catalogs were printed in Latin on two folio sheets, and that they included all public and private lectures.
 A sample from WS 1781/82 is included among the Professors pages.

 Before WS 1770/71, these catalogs included only the courses offered by the full (ordentliche) and associate (ausserordentliche) professors; the lecturers (Privatdozenten) announced their courses on the university message board (schwarzes Brett) next to the main doors of the university.
 Beginning with WS 1770/71, the Catalog included all the teaching staff, ordered by discipline.
 Given this difference in reporting, we occasionally win a clue regarding an individual’s rank by noting when they first appear in the Catalog: if someone appears only after WS 1770/71, but we know he was teaching before that, then we can assume he was at most a lecturer up to that point.
 On the other hand, an entry in the Lecture Catalog is not proof that a course actually took place, nor that the professor was teaching that semester; for instance, Kant was listed as teaching courses during SS 1799, but we are fairly certain that his last semester to teach was SS 1796.
+Similarly, as with nearly all records, there are occasional errors.
+For instance, we can know with moral certainty that the entry for SS 1786 that reads: “Geographiam physicam ad dictata docebit Prof. Log. et Met.
+Ord.
+Kraus” should list Kant as the professor instead of Kraus, both because the latter never taught physical geography from his own notes, as far as we know, and because Kant was the Ordinary Professor of Logic and Metaphysics.

 Apart from the official catalog, these course lists are also available in two other forms: as handwritten drafts (preceding the published version), which were stored in the university and government archives, and in unofficial lists, such as those appearing in the Königsbergsche Gelehrte und Politische Zeitungen (from WS 1765/66 to 1796 [??]), which had the double advantage of including lecturers as well as professors, and of being translated into German.
 Oberhausen/Pozzo made use of copies of the official published lecture catalogs for the Albertina in Königsberg, beginning with SS 1720, and reprinting these up through 1804, including indices of the teaching professors and textbooks used.